johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Insert your WiFi dongle and reboot the pi.
 After the pi reboots, you will see a WiFi icon in the task bar near the right side.
 You will recognize the icon as a blue up arrow and a down arrow next to each other.
+If the icon does not appear then pulling out the dongle and reinserting will probably fix your problem.
+If you are still having trouble you can check that your WiFi hub is broadcasting and reciving at a slow enough bandwith for the dongle you are using.
 Click on the icon.
 After a few seconds your wireless router will appear in a dropdown list.
 Click on the list item representing your router.